rrousselGit/provider/README.md

 ### Plugin

-**In order to further improve your production efficiency, we have also prepared plug-ins for you**
+**In order to further improve your production efficiency, we have also prepared plugins for you**

 - provider_template：[Android Studio/Intellij   Plugin](https://plugins.jetbrains.com/plugin/16821-flutter-provider)
   - one-click generation of necessary folders, files, template codes, etc. for each page